-I am a Ph.D. student in the Institute for Artificial Intelligence at Peking University (PKU), advised by Prof. Yitao Liang.
-Before joining PKU, I received my MSc and BA degrees in Control Science and Technology from Beijing Institute of Technology.
-I work on building open-ended embodied agents with multi-task skills in 3d games, including visual localization, task planning, and decision-making.
-In particular, I am interested in building and leveraging large pre-trained Foundation Models to improve the generalization of agent capabilities.
+I'm a Ph.D. student at the Institute for Artificial Intelligence, Peking University (PKU), advised by Prof. Yitao Liang.
+I also collaborate closely with Dr. Xiaojian Ma and Prof. Anji Liu.
+Before joining PKU, I earned my MSc and BA degrees in Control Science and Technology from Beijing Institute of Technology.

 ") does not match the recommended repository name for your site ("